 District of Columbia: New Legislation Proposed For Pet Medication Prescribers

 The latest proposed legislation from Capitol Hill is HR 5472: The Fairness to Pet Owners Act of 2018.
 The Act would establish a prerequisite for prescribers of pet medications to provide the pet owner a copy of the prescription without having to request one, and without having to purchase the prescription from the prescribing party.
 Also, it would make payment by pet owner as a condition of being provided a copy of any prescription completely voluntary.
 It would also prevent pet owners from having to sign a waiver or disclaimer, or to receive any waiver or disclaimer from prescriber as a condition of providing a copy of the prescription.
 The new law may require payment of exam fees before a prescription is written, "but only if the prescriber requires immediate payment in the case of an examination that reveals no requirement for an animal drug.”

-David Chambers is a retired paralegal living in Chicago with his partner, Stephanie, and two fluffy cats, Jasper and Joy.
+David Chambers is a retired paralegal living in Chicago with his roommate and two fluffy cats, Jasper and Joy.